stargate-bukkit/Stargate-Bukkit/README.md

  XX
 ```
 The keys `portal-open` and `portal-closed` are used to define the material in the gate when it is open or closed.
 The key `button` is used to define the type of button that is generated for this gate.
-It must be a button material.
+It can be a button (of any type),
+a type of wall coral (dead or alive), a type of shulker box or a chest.
 `X` and `-` are used to define block types for the layout (Any single-character can be used, such as `#`).
 In the gate format, you can see we use `X` to show where obsidian must be, `-` where the controls (Button/sign) are.
 You will also notice a `*` in the gate layout, this is the "exit point" of the gate, the block at which the player will teleport in front of.

+# Underwater Portals
+You can add a custom portal which will work underwater.
+You need to use `WATER`, not `AIR`, for the `portal-closed` material.

+The button must be a type of wall coral, like `BRAIN_CORAL_WALL_FAN` or `DEAD_BRAIN_CORAL_WALL_FAN`.

+Using `KELP_PLANT` as `portal-open` looks the part, but there are no particular restrictions.

+Any solid block can be used for the frame.

 # Configuration
 ```